Zambia Railways: Njanji Commuter Service/Mulungushi Railway (Lusaka)

+Maamba Colliery Railway (branch line)

+In the 1960s and before, smelting of copper ore in the Copperbelt relied on coal transported by Rhodesia Railways from the Hwange Colliery in (then) Southern Rhodesia.
+After the Rhodesian Unilateral Declaration of Independence in 1965 newly independent Zambia endeavoured to reduce trade with its ideologically-opposed southern neighbour and in 1968 started to develop the Maamba Colliery about 70 km south of Choma.
+A branch line was built from Choma to Masuku, 8 km from the colliery, and due to the difficult terrain a material ropeway was constructed to carry the coal from colliery to railhead.
+By the early 2000s copper smelting in Zambia had declined due to low prices and the remaining production had switched to modern smelting using electricity from Kariba Dam.
+The colliery fell into disuse and so did the railway branch line and the ropeway.
+As of 2026 the railway and ropeway remain disused.
+When the colliery was revived by the construction of Maamba Coal Power Station in the 2010s, a new road was built from Batoka and road transport is now used instead.

 Railway Systems of Zambia

 Railway Systems of Zambia Limited (RSZ) was a private company incorporated and registered in Zambia.
 It is a subsidiary of NLPI Ltd, an investment holding company.

 The NLPI Consortium participated in a tender in respect of the Zambia Railways Concession.
 The Consortium was declared the winner with the signing of the Freight Concession Agreement on 14 February 2003.

 The Concession was to operate for a period of 20 years with a possible extension for a further 10 years.
 However, in September 2012, the government revoked the concession and Zambia Railways resumed control.

 International links

 There are no current international passenger services of the ZR, only of the TAZARA railway.

 Democratic Republic of the Congo

 The Copperbelt reaches into the Katanga province of the Democratic Republic of the Congo with mines at Lubumbashi and further north-west.
 The ZR network connects to Lubumbashi via Ndola and Sakania.
-At one time the Lubumbashi line connected to the Benguela Railway through Angola to Lobito Bay, but the line did not operate from the 1970s, until reopening in 2018.
+Since 1929 the Lubumbashi line connects to the Benguela Railway which goes through Angola to Lobito Bay.
+The line did not operate from the 1970s until reopening in 2018.